2026/27 Season

 - All clubs must be England Accredited

 - All facilities must be approved by JPL staff to ensure they meet expectations.
-Individual changing rooms, male & female toilets, on-site parking and a decent playing surface are the minimum requirements..
+Individual changing rooms, male and female toilets, on-site parking and a decent playing surface are the minimum requirements.

 - All teams MUST have 2 coaches per team with necessary safeguarding, emergency aid and DBS documents in date.
 The lead coach must be at Least an FA level 2 coach.